space-wizards/website-content/content/post/22-01-11-progress-report-30.md

 {{< newsection >}}

 ### Rollerbeds
-*Contributed by Topy*
+*Contributed by Topy and metalgearsloth*

-Topy added three new types of roller beds, which can fold into a carry-able state for easy storage and extend their wheels when a patient is put on them.
+Topy and metalgearsloth added three new types of roller beds, which can fold into a carry-able state for easy storage and extend their wheels when a patient is put on them.
 Medbay personnel now have a much easier time moving all those corpses that keep piling up in their lobby to somewhere that they won't be as noticeable.
 {{< imgw "images/post/pr_30/rollerbed" >}}
 {{< newsection >}}